WES Students Are Responsible, Respectful, and Safe!

 Our Current Learning Goals:

-Language: Students will understand nouns and verbs.
+Language: Students will understand a sentence.

-Math: Students will understand place value.
+Math: Students will understand multiplication and division.